-All Careerforce level 2 trainees will undertake a short literacy and numeracy assessment as part of the enrolment process.
-The Tertiary Education (TEC) requires that workplace training includes identifying trainees who may need additional support on their learning journey.
+Careerforce trainees with no previous experience of tertiary-level courses at Level 3 and above, are required to undertake a short literacy and numeracy assessment, as part of their enrolment.
+This applies to all-level courses.
+The Tertiary Education Commission (TEC) requires that workplace training includes identifying trainees who may need additional support on their learning journey.

 Find below the current version of the combined literacy and numeracy paper-based assessment. (for all new enrolments)